dmsc/fastbasic/manual.md

     ?
     ?
 "HELLO", NAME$

+The parser will let you made any mistakes.
+To make corrections move
-If you made any mistake, simply move back using the cursor keys, this is
+back using the cursor keys, this is
 `CONTROL` and `-`, `=`, `+` or `*`,
 then press `BACKSPACE` key to delete the character before the cursor or press `DELETE` (`CONTROL` and
-`BACKSPACE`) to delete the character bellow the cursor.
+`BACKSPACE`) to delete the character below the cursor.
 To join two lines, go to the end of the first line and press `DELETE`.